BMorearty/whiny_validation/README.md

 It can be useful in development and especially in test mode, to understand why a model didn't save.

-[Read more in this blog
-post on I Like Stuff.](http://ilikestuffblog.com/2014/04/09/whiny-validation/)

 ![Whiny Validation](whiny_validation.gif)

 ## Compatibility